it-dept-cis/RABET-V-Pilot/WorkingModel/Activities/Architecture_Review_Methodology.md

 Accomplishing Goal 1 means the architecture review will perform:

-* Identification of Components and Boundaries
+* Identification of components and boundaries
   * Boundaries between 3rd party components and election technology components
   * Boundaries between components of differing sensitivity
   * Trust boundaries
-* Labeling of Components based on Sensitivity
+* Labeling of components based on sensitivity
-  * Each component is given sensitivity labels according to the labeling scheme defined later.
+  * Each component is given one or more sensitivity labels according to the labeling scheme defined later.
-  * Component Interfaces and Dependencies
-* Identify the dependencies of the critical, security providing modules
+* Identify the dependencies of the critical, security service providing modules
-* Identify the interfaces between the components and how well-defined these interfaces decouple the implementation details of each component
+* Identify the interfaces between the components and how well these interfaces decouple the implementation details of each component

 Goal 1 Outputs will include details about: